HisuiKitsune/PowerBi_training/README.md

 This repository consists on dashboards made using Power Bi tool for create graphic data of informations provided from some kind of database.

-The first commit have dashboards made with training purposes auxiliated by "Hashtag Treinamentos".
+The current files, for now, have dashboards made with training purposes auxiliated by "Hashtag Treinamentos".